87-year-old Florida woman told her social security benefits will be held until she’s 100 - NewsBreak

 TAMPA, Fla. ( WFLA ) – Mamie Walker is sick and tired of the government abruptly cutting off her social security benefits, leaving her unable to pay her rent and buy food.
 She said it’s all because of a mistake no one can explain.

 Walker hasn’t received benefits for the past two months.
 She received a letter from the U.S. Social Security Administration saying she owes over $237,000 in “overpayments” and won’t receive benefits again until September, 2034.
-She would be 100 years old.Sen.
-Blackburn, others calling for Biden administration to protect Afghan women
+She would be 100 years old.Tree ‘ninjas’ get the wrong house, mistakenly cut down family’s beloved oak tree

 “You know I ain’t got that kind of money, baby,” Walker said.
 “If I did I wouldn’t be calling you about this.”